SnareChops/SQiggL/README.md

 ## Milestone 0.5 features:

 This update will add turnary statements to the language `if myVar > 12 then myVar else otherVar`.
-The other common syntax will also be supported `myVar > 12 ? myVar : otherVar`
+The other common syntax will also be supported `myVar > 12 ? myVar : otherVar`.

 ## Milestone 0.6 features: